How To Make Book Page Paper Feathers: using old book pages, a glue stick and a wire for a centre make beautiful feathers.

 We choose to use a glue stick for this simple craft.
 This works really well.
 It’s nice and sticky, but works great on paper, without the worry of wrinkling the paper like white glue can sometimes because of its high moisture content.
 This isn’t the time to use hot glue.
 It’s too thick for this craft.
 It would add to much bulk, and it would be difficult to cut through when it’s time to cut the fringe.

 We used a white craft wire, that came in long pieces.
 Use wire cutters to trim the wire, so that you don’t damage your scissors.
 You want a wire that’s thick enough to hold the shape of the feather easily, but thin enough that it’s easy to work with, bend, and cut through.
 I was a big fan of how the white color of wire worked with the book pages, but most colors of wire would be fine.
 It’s just a matter of your personal preference.

 - old books

 How To Make Book Page Paper Feathers:

-- Rip a few pages out of an old book, and glue two pages together with a wire down the centre on the in-between the pages.
+- Rip a few pages out of an old book, and glue two pages together with a wire down the centre, in-between the two pages.

 - Cut the paper into a feather shape, with the wire as the centre of the feather, and sticking out the end.